Skip to navigation Skip to content

 Medical reasons or unforeseen or extreme circumstance + Read more ...

-Customers may continue to receive Austudy under the reasonable excuse provisions if they are:
+Customers may continue to receive Austudy under the reasonable excuse provisions if they remain enrolled in their course of study and are:

 • ill, injured or impacted by unforeseen or extreme circumstances, and